Dorothy Rungeling – Canada’s First Woman to Solo a Helicopter

-Our 2010 stamp honouring Ridgeville Ontario resident Dorothy Rungeling was released on May 12, Dorothy’s 99thbirthday.
-Designed by Ninety-Nines member Suzanne Wiltshire, the Dorothy Rungeling stamp features a portrait of Dorothy with a Bell 47G-2 helicopter in the background.
+Our 2010 stamp honours Dorothy Rungeling and was released on May 12, Dorothy’s 99th birthday.
+Designed by Ninety-Nines member Suzanne Wiltshire, the stamp features Dorothy’s portrait and a Bell 47G-2 helicopter.

-Born in 1911, Dorothy was not a typical female in that she rode a motorcycle, as well as horses.
-She trained horses and judged horse shows, unusual activities for young women, particularly for the times.
+Born in 1911, Dorothy rode a motorcycle, trained horses and judged horse shows, unusual for young women in those times.

-Dorothy admits to being very nervous during her first flight, but then determined to overcome her fear.
-At first she was just going to take lessons until she soloed, but by then the flying bug had settled in.
-She completed her Private License in 1949 at the Welland airport.
+She was nervous during her first flight, but decided to overcome her fear.
+She intended to just continue lessons until she soloed, but by then the flying bug had settled in.
+She completed her Private Licence in 1949.

-Seeing how serious she was about flying, Dorothy’s husband Charlie didn’t want her flying an old airplane so he bought her a new Luscombe – for $2500!
-To build time for her Commercial Licence, Dorothy set out for Cuba with a group of pilots.
+Seeing that she was serious about flying, her husband Charlie bought her a new Luscombe – for $2500!
+To build time for her Commercial Licence, Dorothy flew to Cuba with other pilots.
 Her navigation ability improved significantly when she became separated from the group.
-Dorothy later owned a Cessna 170, Cessna 172, Piper Pacer and then a Beech Bonanza airplane.

-Through Dorothy’s weekly aviation column in the Welland Tribune and articles in Canadian aviation publications, she stimulated public interest in aviation.
-Twice she won the Air Industry and Transportation Association of Canada Award for her aviation articles.
-Her writing also led a helicopter distributer to offer her free lessons if she wrote about the experience from a fixed wing pilot’s point of view.
-Of course Dorothy welcomed this opportunity and had lessons on the Bell 47G-2 helicopter until she soloed.
-However, with no prospect of a job, she didn’t continue lessons.
+Through her weekly aviation column in the Welland Tribune, and articles in Canadian aviation publications, she stimulated interest in aviation.
+Twice she won awards for articles.
+A helicopter distributer offered her a few lessons if she wrote about the experience from a fixed wing pilot’s point of view.
+Of course Dorothy welcomed this opportunity for lessons on the Bell 47G-2 helicopter, until she soloed.
+With no prospect of a job, she didn’t continue lessons.

 The East Canada Section, Ninety-Nines are thrilled to celebrate these remarkable women with the custom postal stamps.